vyadh/teamcity-azure-keyvault-plugin/README.md

 Getting Started
 ---------------

-(Section a work-in-progress)

-1. Install plugin.
+1. Install plugin from the [TeamCity plugin repository][3].
-2. Add Azure Key Vault feature to required project as a new 'connection'.
+2. The Azure Key Vault plugin is installed as a TeamCity 'connection'.
+   Go to the administrator screen for the desired project, then to 'Connections'.
+3. Add a connection, specify Azure Key Vault, and fill in the fields as described.
-   The required secrets will then be populated on all build configurations in that project and below.
+4. Click Save.
+This connection will be available for all build configurations in this project and below.
-3. Define paths to secrets within the required build parameters.
+3. Define paths to secrets within the build parameters as required.
    See format below.